CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 If you have difficulty or questions, post your questions to Piazza or see a TA or an instructor during office hours or during the class time set aside for lab work.

+See the two checkered flags below for full credit.

 ### Objectives:

 In this lab, you will do four things: First, you will install the Open JDK, IntelliJ, and TomEE Plus.
 These tools will be used throughout much of the course.
 Second, in order to get familiar with the IDE, you will complete some small programming exercises.
 Third, to get some hands on experience with distributed consensus, you will complete some exercises using the Raft simulator.
 And fourth, you will work with cryptographic hashes.
 The computing of these hashes will come up several times in our course.